yangshuothtf/corpus_relation_classification/README.md

 Label 3 - "affects"

-## Group 2 - these relations are usually between "disease" and "chemical and drug"
+## Group 2 - relations usually between "disease" and "chemical and drug"

 Label 4 - "may be treated by"